certbot/certbot/docs/using.rst

    environment, e.g. ``sudo python setup.py install``, ``sudo pip install``, ``sudo ./venv/bin/...``.
-These modes of operation might corrupt your operating system and are **not supported** by the Let's Encrypt team!
+These modes of operation might corrupt your operating system and are **not supported** by the Certbot team!

 Comparison of different methods
 -------------------------------

-Unless you have a very specific requirements, we kindly ask you to use the letsencrypt-auto_ method.
+Unless you have a very specific requirements, we kindly ask you to use the certbot-auto_ method.
 It's the fastest, the most thoroughly tested and the most reliable way of getting our software and the free SSL certificates!

-Beyond the methods discussed here, other methods may be possible, such as installing Let's Encrypt directly with pip from PyPI or downloading a ZIP archive from GitHub may be technically possible but are not presently recommended or supported.
+Beyond the methods discussed here, other methods may be possible, such as installing Certbot directly with pip from PyPI or downloading a ZIP archive from GitHub may be technically possible but are not presently recommended or supported.